HMS-Core/hms-ads-demo-advertising-identifier/OAID/README.md

 N/A

 ## Sample Code
-The HUAWEI Ads Kit OAID Sample program integrates OAID capabilities.
+The Petal Ads OAID Sample program integrates OAID capabilities.
 <br>The following classes in the demo:

 1).
 MainActivity.java